OPM/ResInsight-UserDocumentation/content/plot-window/flow-diagnostics-plots/WellAllocationOverTImePlot.md

 ![]({{< relref "" >}}images/plot-window/WellAllocationOverTimePlot_PropertyEditor.png)

-The main controls for a Producer/Injector Connectivity Table is listed below:
+The main controls for a Well Allocation Over Time Plot is listed below:

 #### Plot Data
 - **Case** - Select case to retrieve data from.